Ch3rry-Pi3-AI/DataAnalysis-World-Happiness-Report/README.md

 * Robustly locates key columns by normalised names and aligns schemas across sources.
 * Injects `regional_indicator` into the multi-year data from the 2021 mapping.
 * Optionally restricts multi-year rows to countries present in 2021.
-* Applies alias mappings (e.g., `life_ladder` -> `ladder_score`) to harmonise semantics.
+* Applies alias mappings (e.g., `life_ladder` → `ladder_score`) to harmonise semantics.
-* Intersects & aligns columns, appends with precedence to 2021 rows on `(country_name, year)`, and merges geolocation.
+* Intersects & aligns columns, appends with precedence to 2021 rows on `(country_name, year)`.
 * Writes a single CSV to the **gold** layer: `world_happiness_gold.csv`.

-The silver inputs are loaded via small helpers for the multi-year, 2021, and geolocation tables.
+The silver inputs are loaded via small helpers for the multi-year and 2021 tables.

 ## Project Structure